-Vera Bradley, Inc. is a newly-formed Indiana corporation that has not, to date, conducted any activities other than those incident to our formation and the preparation of this prospectus.
+Vera Bradley, Inc. is a newly-formed Indiana corporation that has not, prior to the completion of the reorganization transaction, conducted any activities other than those incident to our formation and the preparation of this prospectus.
 We were formed solely for the purpose of reorganizing the corporate structure of Vera Bradley Designs, Inc.

-Prior to the effectiveness of the registration statement of which this prospectus is a part, the shareholders of Vera Bradley Designs, Inc. will contribute all of their equity interests in Vera Bradley Designs, Inc., including Shares of Class A Voting Common Stock and Class B Non-Voting Common Stock, to us in return for shares of our Class A Voting Common Stock and Class B Non-Voting Common Stock, respectively, on a one-forone basis.
-In connection with our reorganization transaction, we estimate that we will distribute to our existing shareholders, in proportion to their ownership of our shares, notes in an aggregate principal amount equal to approximately \$100.0 million, or 100% of our undistributed taxable income from the date of our formation through the date of completion of the reorganization transaction, as a final distribution resulting from the termination of our "S" Corporation status.
-Upon the completion of this offering, we will use substantially all of the net proceeds from this offering to pay in full the principal amount of these undistributed earnings notes as described under "Use of Proceeds."
-Upon completion of the reorganization transaction, we will automatically convert to a "C" corporation and Vera Bradley Designs, Inc. will become our wholly-owned subsidiary.
+On October 3, 2010, the shareholders of Vera Bradley Designs, Inc. contributed all of their equity interests in Vera Bradley Designs, Inc., including Shares of Class A Voting Common Stock and Class B Non-Voting Common Stock, to us in return for shares of our Class A Voting Common Stock and Class B Non-Voting Common Stock, respectively, on a one-for-one basis.
+In connection with our reorganization transaction, we distributed to our existing shareholders, in proportion to their ownership of our shares, notes in an aggregate principal amount equal to approximately \$106.0 million, or 100% of our undistributed taxable income from the date of our formation through October 2, 2010, the date of our "S" Corporation status termination, as a final distribution resulting from the termination of our "S" Corporation status.
+Upon the completion of this offering, we will use approximately \$53.3 million of the net proceeds from this offering, together with approximately \$52.7 million of borrowings under our amended and restated credit facility, to pay in full the principal amount of these undistributed earnings notes as described under "Use of Proceeds."
+Upon completion of the reorganization transaction, we automatically converted to a "C" corporation and Vera Bradley Designs, Inc. became our wholly-owned subsidiary.